nicholasmr/specfab/docs/wavepropagation-elastic.md

 !!! warning "Grain parameters"
-    The grain elastic parameters, used for homogenization, should be understood as the *effective* polycrystal values needed to reproduce experimental results, and not measured values derived from experiments on single crystals.
+    The grain elastic parameters used for homogenization should be understood as the *effective* polycrystal values needed to reproduce experimental results; they are not the values derived from experiments on single crystals.

 ## Transversely isotropic grains